-The Global Proficiency Framework (GPF) was developed in the Spring of 2019 by multilateral donors and partners based on research conducted by UIS into the content and assessment frameworks of more than 100 countries.
-It defines the global minimum proficiency levels (minimum knowledge and skills) that learners should be able to demonstrate along their learning progression in grades 2-6 in reading and math.
-In addition to providing expectations for students who meet minimum expectations, it also includes expectations for students to partially meet minimum expectations and to exceed minimum expectations.
-The purpose of the additional performance levels is to allow countries to show progress toward meeting and exceeding the target for SDG 4.1.1.
-UIS has plans to extend the GPF to include grades 7, 8, and 9 as well.
+The Global Proficiency Framework (GPF) was developed in the Spring of 2019 by multilateral donors and partners based on research conducted by the UIS on the content and assessment frameworks of more than 100 countries.
+It defines the global minimum proficiency levels (minimum knowledge and skills) which learners should be able to demonstrate along their learning progression from grade 1 to 9 in reading and mathematics.

-The GPF provides detailed minimum proficiency expectations (called Global Proficiency Descriptors—GPD) that countries, along with regional and international assessment organizations, can use as a foundation for linking existing – and future – reading and mathematics assessments to SDG 4.1.1 via policy linking or other linking methodologies.
-Once assessments are linked to the GPF, the results can then be compared across the different assessments and languages, both within and across countries..
+The GPF provides detailed minimum proficiency expectations (called Global Proficiency Descriptors—GPD) that countries, along with regional and international assessment organizations, can use as a foundation for linking existing – and future – assessments for the domains of reading and mathematics to report on SDG 4.1.1 via Policy Linking or other linking methodologies.
+Once assessments are linked to the GPF, the results can then be compared across the different assessments and languages, both within and across countries.

 The policy linking methodology was piloted in two countries in Asia, India and Bangladesh, in the Fall of 2019 and in Nigeria in March 2020.